 Provisions contained in our amended and restated certificate of incorporation, or certificate of incorporation, and amended and restated bylaws, or bylaws, and Delaware law could make it more difficult for a third-party to acquire us, even if doing so might be beneficial to our stockholders.
-Provisions of our bylaws and certificate of incorporation impose various procedural and other requirements that could make it more difficult for stockholders to effect certain corporate actions.
+Provisions of our certificate of incorporation and bylaws impose various procedural and other requirements that could make it more difficult for stockholders to effect certain corporate actions.

 We have elected not to be governed by Section 203 of the General Corporation Law of the State of Delaware, or the DGCL (or any successor provision thereto), until immediately following the time at which the EMG Group no longer beneficially owns in the aggregate shares of our common stock representing at least 10% of our voting stock, in which case we shall thereafter be governed by Section 203 if and for so long as Section 203 by its terms would apply to us.
-Upon the closing of the SGI Transaction, EMG Group will no longer own at least 10% of our voting stock and we will be governed by Section 203 at that time.
-See "-Following the consummation of the SGI Transaction, we expect that Coronado Group LLC and SGI will have significant influence over corporate matters, including control over certain decisions that require the approval of stockholders".
 Section 203 provides that an interested stockholder, along with its affiliates and associates (i.e., a stockholder that has purchased greater than 15%, but less than 85%, of a company's outstanding voting stock (with some exclusions)), may not engage in a business combination transaction with the company for a period of three years after buying more than 15% of a company's outstanding voting stock unless certain criteria are met or certain other corporate actions are taken by the company.